Blind identification of Ambisonic reduced room impulse response: Generalized Velocity Vector

-The quality of the GFVV estimate depends on a number of factors, including the STFT parameters (window type and length, overlap percentage), neighborhood size $\ing{T}$, spectral contents of the excitation signal and noise, and, naturally, room acoustics.
-The convenience of the presented estimator is that it presumes only an active sound source (hence, an external voice activity detector (VAD) is required).
-If more refined information is available, such as the noise covariance matrix, one could conceive adaptations of other well-known RTF estimation techniques, \emph{e.g.}, the covariance subtraction and covariance whitening methods \cite{markovich2018performance,jarrett2017theory}.
+The quality of the GFVV estimate depends on a number of factors, including the STFT parameters (window type and length, overlap percentage), neighborhood size $\ing{T}$, spectral contents of the excitation signal and noise, and, naturally, room acoustics. \revis{We will see later that the dominant wavefront is positioned at the zero-delay index of the RdRIR representation, \emph{i.e.}, in the middle of the time series.
+Hence, when the dominant wavefront is due to direct sound, capturing the early echoes requires the STFT frame length to be at least twice the mixing time value $\bar{\tau}_{\max}$.
+The estimator presents certain advantages and drawbacks.
+Conveniently, it requires only the information about the activity of the target sound source.
+This is also related to its susceptibility to directional interference, thus, a reliable voice activity detector (VAD) is implied.
+While it can adapt to changes in the acoustic environment, its performance tend to degrade in highly dynamic scenarios.
+On the other hand, if more refined information is available, such as the noise covariance matrix, one could conceive adaptations of other well-known RTF estimation techniques, \emph{e.g.}, the covariance subtraction and covariance whitening methods \cite{markovich2018performance,jarrett2017theory}. }